Florida Memorial University Makes Crusade For Social Justice Official With Institute

 “We hope that Florida Memorial University will be able to provide a platform for them and I’m really excited about what this could mean for our community and our campus,” Hobbs concluded.

-To learn how you can get involved or make a contribution to the FMU Social Justice Institute, contact FMU’s Office of University Advancement at 305 626-3611.
+To learn how you can get involved or make a contribution to the Florida Memorial University Social Justice Institute, contact FMU’s Office of University Advancement at 305 626-3611.